🦉

 Conceptual illustrations of stablecoin money supply after credit expansion

-• When there is sufficient secondary market liquidity, dUSD credit expansion may not contract reserves and circulating supply.
-Liquidity for dUSD can expand across exchanges, allowing market makers and liquidity providers to absorb selling pressure from borrowers, diverting them from redemptions.
+• When sufficient secondary market liquidity exists, credit expansion may not contract M0/M1.
+Paired liquidity for the stablecoin can expand across exchanges, allowing market makers and liquidity providers to absorb selling from borrowers and reduce redemption pressures.

-• If market makers and liquidity providers earn sufficient returns, they are incentivized to keep capital deployed, allowing the system to further expand credit and the broad money supply (M2).
+• If market makers and liquidity providers earn sufficient returns, they are incentivized to keep capital deployed.
+The presence of additional secondary market liquidity from these participants may add net growth to the stablecoin’s total money supply, even during credit expansion cycles.

 Conceptual illustration of stablecoin money supply after credit expansion, supported by additional market liquidity